regel/loudml/README.md

 ## Features

 * Built-in HTTP API that facilitates the integration in other applications.
 * Data agnostic.
-The ML engine sits on top of all your data stores to provide instant results.
+The ML engine sits on top of all your data stores ([ElasticSearch](https://github.com/elastic/elasticsearch), [InfluxDB](https://github.com/influxdata/influxdb), [MongoDB](https://github.com/mongodb/mongo), etc) to provide instant results.
 * JSON like model feature specification.
 * Simple to install and manage, and fast to get data in and out.
 * Donut unsupervised learning model [arXiv 1802.03903](https://arxiv.org/abs/1802.03903)